OpenCyphal-Garage/platform_specific_components/nxp_s32k/libuavcan/README.md

 | PTE10 | CAN0 STB° (GPIO) |
 | PTE11 | CAN1 STB° (GPIO) |

-*° UAVCAN RD_DRONE board-only setup, which uses the TJA1044 transceiver featuring standby (STB) mode.*
+*° UAVCAN UCANS32K146 node board-only setup, which uses the TJA1044 transceiver featuring standby (STB) mode.*

 *S32K146 and S32K148 although having multiple CAN-FD capable FlexCAN instances, their evaluation boards (EVB's) have only one transceiver, the other instances's  digital signals do are set, to the board's pin headers.*